 I love it because it’s trash

 My heart is set on eternity.
-I embrace the Almighty in my thoughts, and He gives me what nothing else in this world can give me: Life with a capital L: Life that defies death and futility and is filled to the brim with love.
+I embrace the Lord in my thoughts, and He gives me life that defies death – He is the strength of my being.